 Post-Maui, my yoga practice & teaching has shifted away from particular styles & lineages and became more rooted in my own personal explorations...I spent the winter of 2016-17 teaching yoga & giving Thai-Hawaiian massages at a yoga retreat in Thailand and continuing to allow my yoga offerings to evolve alongside experimenting with fusion bodywork.

 I've long been drawn to shamanist spirituality, rooted as it is in an ancient, deeply reverent sense of the sacredness of nature - indigenous to Earth.
 In the wake of my heart-opening experiences on Maui, I felt the call of cacao, a heart-opening plant medicine indigenous to South and - more famously perhaps - Central America & Mexico.
 In 2017 I began to explore cacao more deeply and in spring 2018 I trained as a cacaoista (one who works shamanically with cacao as a plant spirit & medicine) on an intensive, deeply affecting & unexpectedly spiritually impactful training retreat in Ibiza.
 I have been sharing cacao in ceremonies in Devon ever since.
 Cacao has proved to be a powerful teacher plant and ally for me.
 Cacao plant medicine feels like the missing piece for me, opening up a definitively spiritual, intuitive feminine path I've been exploring ever since.
 Working with cacao, exploring the inner world and connection to the divine spirit in nature, has also deepened my meditation practice significantly.
 I love holding sacred space and sharing this beautiful heart medicine in these women's circles.

-I share my various nurturing, heart-oriented offerings, whether yoga, cacoa or massage, as spiritual, meditative, nourishing and healing practices which I hope will bring you as much body & soul medicine as they have gifted me over the years.
+I share my various nurturing, heart-oriented offerings, whether yoga, cacao or massage, as spiritual, meditative, nourishing and healing practices which I hope will bring you as much body & soul medicine as they have gifted me over the years.